 Kodak UltraMax 400 is a great all-purpose film.
 In this review, we’ll cover the features of this versatile film.
 The great thing about this film is that it is versatile.

-Back in the days when film was the most popular way of taking photos, Kodak popularly had three consumer-grade films in the market – ColorPlus 200, Kodak Gold 200, and UltraMax 400.
-Of the three, Kodak UltraMax 400 was the most expensive and easily the most overlooked one.
+Back in the days when film was the most popular way to take photos, Kodak had three consumer-grade films in the market: ColorPlus 200, Kodak Gold 200, and UltraMax 400.
+Of the three, the Kodak UltraMax 400 was the most expensive and easily the most overlooked.

-Previously, it was also known as Kodacolor Gold 400, and then Kodak Gold 400 before Kodak settled for Kodak UltraMax.
-Only those who really spent some time using UltraMax 400 know how versatile, consistent, and color accurate the experience with the film was.
+Previously, it was also known as Kodacolor Gold 400, and then Kodak Gold 400, before Kodak settled for Kodak UltraMax.
+Only those who have really spent some time using UltraMax 400 know how versatile, consistent, and color-accurate the experience with the film is.

 Kodak UltraMax 400 is by no means a professional-grade film.
 In fact, it is a general-purpose film.
-Yet, the great thing about this film is that it gets the job done without any fuss.
+Yet, the great thing about this film is that it accomplishes its goal without any fuss.
 It was designed by Kodak to be a worry-free, easy-to-use, high-speed film for snapshooters.
-And boy, did they do a great job or what?
+And boy, did they do a great job, or what?

-What makes UltraMax 400 noteworthy is the results that you get with it.
-The fine grain structure, deep and balanced color saturation, great color accuracy, and wide exposure latitude make working with this film a great experience.
+What makes UltraMax 400 noteworthy is the results it yields.
+The fine-grain structure, deep and balanced color saturation, great color accuracy, and wide exposure latitude make working with this film a great experience.

 Image Characteristics of Kodak UltraMax 400